Before a Hurricane

-Create an emergency preparation plan for your property to include emptying refrigerators/freezers; securing outdoor furniture, clearing loose and clogged rain gutters and downspouts, moving golf carts to higher ground if on a lot with flooding tendencies.
+Create an emergency preparation plan for your property to include emptying refrigerators/freezers (including the ice machine & turning it off); securing outdoor furniture, clearing loose and clogged rain gutters and downspouts, moving golf carts to higher ground if on a lot with flooding tendencies.
 If you move your golf cart, you do it at your own risk.
 The Village is not responsible for damaged golf carts.

 If you have a “house check” service with a property manager, building contractor, or other trusted source, reach out to them to establish communications before, during, and after the event passes.

 Build an emergency kit.
 Keep it ready at home, at work, and in your golf cart.

 Check your insurance coverage.
 Damage caused by heavy winds, wind-driven rain, and flooding may not be covered by homeowner’s insurance policies.
 Buy flood insurance.
 Buy golf cart insurance (considered much like an automobile policy).
 Review this publication from the NC Department of Insurance for more information.